Allowing any screen resolution on Vista

 Leave a comment

-five minus one is (Huh?)
+five times zero is (Huh?)

 Comment moderation is enabled.